Accelerating Task Generalisation with Multi-Level Skill Hierarchies: Experimental Results

-In this experiment, we test FraCOs in OOD tasks from the Procgen benchmark, focusing on unseen states spaces $S$ and reward functions $R$.
-We compare with three methods: Option Critic with PPO (OC-PPO)~\citep{klissarov2017learnings}, a baseline PPO~\citep{schulman2017proximal}, and Phasic Policy Gradient (PPG)~\citep{cobbe2021phasic} across eight Procgen environments~\citep{cobbe2020leveraging}.
-Procgen is a suite of procedurally generated arcade-style environments designed to assess generalisation across diverse tasks; see Appendix \ref{app:envs} for full details.
+In this experiment, we test FraCOs in OOD tasks from the Procgen benchmark~\citep{cobbe2020leveraging}, which is a suite of procedurally generated arcade-style environments designed to assess generalisation across diverse tasks; further details are provided in Appendix \ref{app:envs}.
+We compare FraCOs with three methods, Option Critic with PPO (OC-PPO)~\citep{klissarov2017learnings}, PPO~\citep{schulman2017proximal}, and Phasic Policy Gradient (PPG)~\citep{cobbe2021phasic}, across eight Procgen environments, where each task has a unique unseen state space $S$ and reward function $R$.

 \textbf{FraCOs modifications.} To handle the challenges of applying traditional clustering to high-dimensional pixel data, we simplify the approach by grouping fractures with the same action sequences, regardless of state differences.
 Additionally, a neural network is used to estimate initiation states and policies, which reduces the computational burden of performing a discrete search over the complex \(64 \times 64 \times 3\) state space and managing 15 possible actions during millions of training steps.
-These modifications do not change the theory of FraCOs, just the implementation.
+These modifications do not change the fundamental approach of FraCOs, only its implementation.
 Full details of these modifications are provided in Appendix~\ref{app:fracos_modifications}, with further information on the experiments, baselines, and hyperparameters in Appendix~\ref{app:deep_experiment_details}.

 FraCOs and OC-PPO both learn options during a 20-million time-step warm-up phase, with tasks drawn from the first 100 levels of each Procgen environment.
 FraCOs learns two sets of 25 options, corresponding to different hierarchy levels, while OC-PPO learns a total of 25 options.
 After the warm-up, the policy over options is reset, and training continues for an additional 5 million time steps.
 During this phase, we periodically conduct evaluation episodes on both IID and OOD tasks, with OOD tasks drawn from Procgen levels beyond 100.